by Kim Childs, CPPC

-In the months following my divorce, I heard from friends and loved ones who said, “I hope you’re keeping busy,” or “Focus on the good in your life,” while others told me, “I’m praying for you,” or “Come over, I have Kleenex.”
-These well-meaning messages largely represented their personal strategies for coping with loss, while I had to honor my own, which sometimes included those things.
+In the months following my divorce, I heard from friends and loved ones who said, “I hope you’re keeping busy,” or “Focus on the good in your life,” while others told me, “I’m praying for you,” or “I’m coming over with Kleenex.”
+These well-meaning messages sometimes represented their personal strategies for coping with loss, while I also had to honor my own, which include giving it lots of space and time.

 In truth, at times I’ve felt a strange sweetness in the murky depths of my sadness.
 As my heart continued to break open, I sensed more room in there for tenderness, appreciation and love.
 For that is what we’re doing when we grieve—mourning the loss of something or someone we loved, and thereby honoring love itself.